 I had to explore it

 I will say this here now for your reference and benefit.
 You can buy a tourist ticket or “boleto turistico” general for $130 soles that will allow you entry into multiple archeological sites.
 Namely, Sacsayhuaman, Q´enqo, Pukapukara, Tambomachay, Pisac, Ollantaytambo, Chincheros, and several other ruins whose names I can’t pronounce.
-The ticket costs around $45 U.S.
+The ticket costs around $45 U.S. Undoubtedly, there are better ways to go about exploring Sacsayhuaman – You can go on Half-day city tour of Cusco and get a better deal out of it.

 Just so you’re aware.
 Peru and Bolivia are full of hustlers, scammers, hawkers, and peddlers from all shapes, sizes, and ages.
 They are aggressive and persistent to where they are annoying.
 Upon arriving at the entrance, a dude holding brochures for horseback riding through the ruins approached me.
 For 70 Soles, I can explore Sacsayhuaman on horseback!